RazvanRanca/StocPy/Readme.md

 * Intuitive, succinct and flexible model specification , thanks to Python
 * Can use any probabilistic primitive defined by [scipy.stats](http://docs.scipy.org/doc/scipy/reference/stats.html#continuous-distributions)
-* Allows for fast prototyping of different inference methods.
-Currently Metropolis, Slice Sampling and weighted combinations of the two are supported (note, non-combined slice sampling is still work in progress and may not work correctly on all models)
+* Supports multiple inference methods, currently Metropolis, Slice Sampling and weighted combinations of the two.
+Inference engine designed to be easily extensible
+* Automatic program re-writing for improved inference possible.
+Feature used by the user specifying a partition (or a partition distribution) on the priors.

 Basic Usage
 ---